-For more than 75 years the Chicago Teachers Union has been the voice for professionals who are employed in Chicago Public Schools.
-We are one of America’s leading labor unions representing more than 25,000 teachers, clinicians, and paraprofessionals working in the Chicago Public Schools and, by extension, the students and families they serve.
+Since 1937 the Chicago Teachers Union has been the voice for professionals who are employed in Chicago Public Schools, including educators at more than a dozen charter school networks.
+We are one of America’s leading labor unions representing more than 25,000 teachers, clinicians, and paraprofessionals working in CPS and, by extension, the students and families they serve.
 CTU, an affiliate of the American Federation of Teachers, Illinois Federation of Teachers, Chicago Federation of Labor and the AFL-CIO is the third largest education union local in the country and the largest in Illinois.

 What does CTU do?

 We organize, we protect and we defend public education in Chicago.
-We have an organization that represents us; and puts the needs of educators and the students and families we serve at the foot of the people who wield power in Chicago.
+We have an organization that represents us democratically.
+Our Union staff supports members when they need protection from arbitrary and unjust actions by administrators.
+And, collectively, our Union puts the needs of CPS educators and of the students and families we serve at the forefront as we challenge the people who wield power in Chicago to meet those needs.
 When we speak and act collectively, we have a powerful voice in our workplaces, our communities, and in Springfield, to affect change.

 Elites prioritize their vision of Chicago as a ”global city”, built around finance, technology, law, management, and incidentally, tourism.
 Because of these priorities, the disparities between wealth and poverty in the city are stark.
 They are also racialized, as the poor are more likely to be African American or Latinx.
 Working class people are segregated and pushed out of the city.
 This explains why schools don’t have money for libraries and clinicians but the city can offer wealthy corporations millions in tax breaks to move to Chicago.